 The College is committed to supporting and guiding undocumented and DACAmented students through the application process and, upon their matriculation to Pomona, providing them with the support and resources they need to excel, including:

-- A strong, student-led IDEAS (Improving Dreams Equality Access and Success) organization at the Claremont Colleges, which can be an excellent support for students in their transition to Pomona.
+- A strong, student-led IDEAS (Improving Dreams Equality Access and Success) organization and mentor program at The Claremont Colleges, which can be excellent support for students in their transition to Pomona.

 - Confidential emergency grant funding through the Dean of Students office.
 Grants cover the fee to apply for DACA if students would like to apply for the first time or would like to apply for a renewal.

-- A committed group of faculty and staff advisors who work to support Dreamer students at Pomona.
+- A committed group of faculty and staff advisors who work to support undocumented and DACAmented students at Pomona.